Budibase/website/content/blog/open-source-form-builder/index.md

 > A form builder is a software-based tool that helps users build online forms with little to no code.

-Most of the open-source form builders within this post accommodate both types of formats.
+Most of the open-source form software within this post accommodates both types of formats.
 Out of the box, an excellent open-source form builder should provide you with features such as:

 * accessible components
 * built-in validation